davetew/Zero-Carbon-Aviation/README.md

 # Zero-Carbon-Aviation
-This repository is intended to contain the evaluation of several potential options for zero-carbon aviation propulsion systems.
+This repository contains a combination of Colab notebooks and Python functions and classes that are being developed to facilitate the evaluation of climate-friendly aviation propulsion systems.
+The notebooks are being used to develop the functions and classes that will ultimately be incorporated into a Python package.

+The focus of the tools will be on the evaluation of impact of different propulsion system architectures on aircraft performance (e.g., traditional turbofan engines and electrified propulsion system architectures).

 These options are expected to include--
 1. Traditional (e.g. Li Ion) batteries
 2. Carbon-neutral liquid fuels
 3. Metal-Air Batteries